ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/powerbi/README.md

 ---------------------------------------------
 # Load data from a Synapse table in Power BI

-1. Open Power BI Destop
+1. Open Power BI Desktop

 2. Click on 'Get Data'